-The Community and Behavioral Health Student Association was established to provide opportunities for professional development, service oriented outreach and social events for students.
+The Community and Behavioral Health Student Association was established to provide opportunities for professional development, service-oriented outreach and student social events.
 CBHSA aims to create unity among all students in the Department of Community and Behavioral Health by serving as a means of communication between students, faculty, the College of Public Health, and the community.

 Aims and Functions